Particular/docs.particular.net/servicematrix/getting-started-with-servicematrix-2.0.md

 ### Installing RavenDB 2.5

-An NServiceBus version 5 ServiceMatrix project requires RavenDB version 2.5.
+An NServiceBus Version 5 ServiceMatrix project requires RavenDB Version 2.5.
 Download the installer from [ravendb.net](http://ravendb.net/download) and select "Development" for the target environment.

 NOTE: If you already have RavenDB 2.0 installed, you can uninstall the service by finding the Raven.Server.exe executable on your machine and running it from the command line with /uninstall.